 Michele Bachmann's opponent drops out since he is much less likely to beat a generic Republican than that specific crazy-eyed nutjob Republican:

 Jim Graves, the Democrat who came within 1.2 percent of ousting Rep. Michele Bachmann in 2012 and planned to challenge her again next year, announced today that he is indefinitely suspending his campaign for Congress in light of Bachmann’s decision to withdraw from the race earlier this week.
-While he could presumably resume his bid at any point, this effectively means he’s stepping out of the race.
+While he could presumably resume his bid at any point, this effectively means he’s stepping out of the race."There's no way anyone could run and win who would be worse than Michele Bachmann."
+Ouch.
+And honestly, looking at the grassroots Republicans out there, I wouldn't bet on that if I were him.

 “After meeting with my closest family members, friends and supporters, we have decided to suspend Jim Graves for Congress indefinitely,” Graves said in a statement.
 “This was never about Jim Graves; this was about challenging the ineffective leadership and extremist ideology of Michele Bachmann on behalf of those she represents.
 As of Wednesday, that goal was accomplished—and our supporters are and should be incredibly proud of that accomplishment.
 I will never be able to adequately express my gratitude for the tireless work of our fantastic campaign team and our legions of friends and supporters.”